This webpage is being regularly updated. On this page you will find information about:

 To date across Sussex:

-- people aged 65 and over who have not yet been vaccinated and who would like to, are now able to contact the national booking service directly to arrange an appointment.
-People can go online - www.nhs.uk/covid-vaccination or call 119.
+- anyone aged 38 can contact the national booking service directly to arrange an appointment.
+Please go online - www.nhs.uk/covid-vaccination or call 119.
+Or wait to be contacted by your GP.

-- Sussex met the government target to vaccinate older care home residents by the end of January 2021, and to offer this to everyone in the top 4 priority groups by mid-February.
+- Sussex met the government target to vaccinate older care home residents by the end of January 2021, and to offer this to everyone in the top 9 priority groups by April.

 There are a number of ways in which the vaccination is being rolled out to our communities.
 Some further information is contained in the attachment at the end of this page: